Operational Notice · Effective May 31, 2026

 The Manual Override requires:

-Equipment unbundling: Carriers cannot require rental of equipment available for purchase
+Equipment unbundling : Carriers cannot require rental of equipment available for buy

 The infrastructure is largely built.
 The extraction is pure rent on existing assets.
 The Manual Override converts private tollgates back to public roads.